 Activity 5 | Group presentations (coupled with peer assessment activities). |

-Activity 6 | Teacher suggests a specific issue concerning priorities in developing spaceflight capability and infrastructure (see as an example the case of Sweden).
-Students discuss, produce arguments and make decisions in a debate game (role-play) format.
-Space Exploration Debate can be implemented just during one lesson as a shorter alternative. |
+Activity 6 | Teacher suggests a specific issue concerning priorities in developing spaceflight capability and infrastructure (see as an example the ).
+Students discuss, produce arguments and make decisions in a debate game (role-play) format. can be implemented just during one lesson as a shorter alternative. |

 Smartphone, computer, internet, display equipment for demonstrating videos.